9QIX/Google-Cybersecurity-Certification-Notes/VIII. Put It to Work - Prepare for Cybersecurity Jobs/Week 5/III. Answer interview questions.md

 # Answers

+**1. Experience Advising and Working with Internal Business Units:**
+   - **Situation:** While working as a Cybersecurity Junior Analyst at Nice Touch Healthcare Group, there was a noticeable increase in employees clicking on phishing email links.
+The root cause was identified as a lack of education among various department leaders regarding the risks associated with clicking on suspicious links.
+   - **Task:** I was tasked with identifying departments with the highest phishing link click rates and communicating these findings to the respective leaders.
+   - **Action:** Scheduled meetings with senior-level analysts to discuss the phishing data.
+Created visual presentations to illustrate the impact of the data.
+Initiated video calls with department leaders after coordinating with their assistants via email.
+Collaboratively devised an employee awareness campaign with a set timeline for completion.
+   - **Result:** Within one month of implementing the plan, there was a significant 20% decrease in phishing incidents, showcasing the success of the awareness campaign.
+**2. Implementation of a Security Solution:**
+   - **Situation:** Upon joining Nice Touch Healthcare Group, I took charge of managing updates and changes to the third-party assessment program's procedures and policies.
+   - **Task:** Oversee the implementation of the third-party assessment program, ensuring the security of all external entities the organization engaged with.
+   - **Action:** Conducted an audit of existing policies and procedures, identifying outdated access points.
+Received approval to remove unnecessary access, and initiated weekly team meetings to discuss changes.
+Periodically adjusted access to the shared folder as needed.
+   - **Result:** Executives acknowledged the streamlined and collaborative nature of the third-party assessment program during the end-of-year functional review.
+**3. Effective Use of Cybersecurity Skills:**
+   - **Situation:** Faced a cybersecurity challenge where effective analysis of variables and identification of anomalies were crucial to enhancing security and productivity.
+   - **Task:** Utilize cybersecurity skills to analyze variables and identify anomalies, ultimately improving security measures and operational efficiency.
+   - **Action:** Employed my cybersecurity expertise to implement changes based on the analysis, resulting in noticeable improvements in security and operational efficiency.
+**4. Surprise Update in Information Security:**
+   - **Situation:** Encountered an unexpected update in information security, cybersecurity, or regulatory compliance.
+   - **Task:** Stay informed and adapt to the new information while minimizing disruption.
+   - **Action:** Actively engaged in continuous learning through industry publications, forums, and professional networks to stay up-to-date on relevant information.
+**5. Use of Technical Security Tools in Issue Resolution:**
+   - **Situation:** Faced a security incident demanding the use of technical security tools for resolution.
+   - **Task:** Assess issues and determine optimal solutions using technical security tools.
+   - **Action:** Effectively utilized technical security tools to assess and resolve the incident, ensuring the organization's security posture was maintained.
+**6. Planning, Developing, and Maintaining Security Documentation:**
+   - **Situation:** Tasked with managing updates to documentation related to a third-party assessment program.
+   - **Task:** Plan, develop, execute, and maintain documentation related to security processes and procedures.
+   - **Action:** Conducted an audit of access, removed outdated entries, and initiated regular team meetings for updates, resulting in a more efficient and collaborative documentation system.
+   - **Result:** Recognized in the end-of-year functional review for streamlining processes and maintaining documentation.
+**7. Working Across Internal Teams on Security Tasks:**
+   - **Situation:** Faced a phishing challenge requiring collaboration across various internal teams.
+   - **Task:** Coordinate efforts across internal teams on security tasks.
+   - **Action:** Utilized the organization's work calendar, scheduled meetings and video calls with department leaders, fostering collaboration.
+Successfully implemented a plan resulting in a significant decrease in phishing incidents.
+   - **Result:** Improved collaboration and a substantial decrease in phishing incidents.
+**8. Immediate Response to a Security Leak:**
+   - **Situation:** Faced a security leak demanding immediate response, analysis, and action.
+   - **Task:** Organize and execute an immediate response to the security leak while prioritizing and managing disruptions.
+   - **Action:** Led the team in swiftly addressing the issue, containing the leak, and minimizing potential damage.
+   - **Result:** Successfully contained the leak, minimizing potential damage to the organization.
+**9. Communication with Higher Management on Technical Issues:**
+   - **Situation:** Required to speak to higher management about complex technical issues and solutions.
+   - **Task:** Express highly technical information in a way that could be understood and responded to effectively.
+   - **Action:** Translated technical details into clear and concise language, ensuring effective communication and understanding from higher management.
+**10. Gaining Support for Security or Regulatory Issues:**
+   - **Situation:** Faced reluctance from some members of higher management regarding a security or regulatory issue.
+   - **Task:** Gain support for opinions on the security concern and ensure compliance.
+   - **Action:** Engaged in targeted discussions, presented evidence, demonstrated risks, and proposed viable solutions.
+   - **Result:** Gained support, leading to a collaborative approach and ensuring compliance.
 # Prepare for interviews

 Great news!
 You’ve submitted your application and received a follow-up email requesting an interview.
 The work isn’t over yet, though—you still have a lot of preparation to do.
 That’s what you’re going to learn about in this reading!